 Research and preparation

 Preparation is key.
 Take some time to get your CV up to scratch.
 Even if you’re asked to complete an application form, thinking this through and having the information at your fingertips will save time in the long run.
-Take a look at our CV guide here.

 Don’t forget the value of desk research – you can find out a lot of useful information online.
 It is, of course, sensible to start with the most recent Ofsted report and what it has to say about your area of interest.
+You’ll be able to build on your desk research at interview, but remember that knowledge is power when you’re choosing a new school.

 Remote interviews